hilary3211/Reach-project/Workshop.md

     <br>
 </p>

-This workshop will go through the my Reach decentralized umoja hackathon project the loopable rock, paper, scissors.
-We are go through and explain the reach program from start to finish.
+This workshop will go through my Reach decentralized umoja hackathon project, the loopable rock, paper, scissors.
+We are going through and explaining the reach program from start to finish.

-This worshop assumes that you have gone through the Rock,paper,scissors tutorial which also ensures that you have reach properly installed on your system.
+This workshop assumes that you have gone through the Rock,paper,scissors tutorial which also ensures that you have reach properly installed on your system.

 ## Problem analysis
 Before writing a program you have understand the problem you trying to solve or the application you are trying to build or the logic you are trying to implement.